primno/dataverse/packages/dataverse-auth/README.md

 - [Persistent token cache](#token-cache-persistence) to avoid re-authenticating.
 - [Authority discovery](#discover-authority)

-Works with [`@primno/dataverse-client`](https://www.npmjs.com/package/@primno/dataverse/client) to make requests to Dataverse / Dynamics 365 CE.
+Works with [`@primno/dataverse-client`](https://www.npmjs.com/package/@primno/dataverse-client) to make requests to Dataverse / Dynamics 365 CE, but can be used alone, as a **standalone library**.

 > This package is part of the [Primno](https://primno.io) framework.

 ## Compatibility

-`@primno/dataverse-auth` works with Dataverse and Dynamics 365 CE (on-premises).
+`@primno/dataverse-auth` works with Dataverse / Dynamics 365.

 Dynamics 365 CE (on-premises) is supported since version 9.0 with CBA/IFD deployment (ADFS 2019+ with OAuth enabled in deployment settings).

+> **Tip** If you are using Dynamics 365 App for Outlook on your on-premises environment, the prerequisite are met.

 ## Quick start